KeckObservatoryArchive/Data_Scrubber/README.md

         is 14 days before the current date.
     --dev
-        test mode only copies data,  it does not remove the data from vm-koaserver5.
-This is configured in the scrubber_config.ini file.
+        test mode only copies data,  it does not remove the data from data server.
+The mode is configured in the scrubber_config.ini file but can be overwritten here.

 Logs: